How to realize compact and non-compact localized states in disorder-free hypercube networks

 For the second scenario, the ZES exhibits larger robustness against disorder.
 Namely, the energy of the initial ZES remains zero upon perturbations.
 However, the modification of the state increases with larger disorder $W$ [see panels (c) and (d) in \figref{fig5}].
-In both scenarios, the increasing values of $W$ eventually leads to the emergence of continuous energy spectra, which is an indicator of a completely disordered system~\cite{Pastur1980} [see \figref{fig5}].
+In both scenarios, the increasing values of $W$ eventually lead to the emergence of continuous energy spectra, which is an indicator of a completely disordered system~\cite{Pastur1980} [see \figref{fig5}].

 The above observation implies that a ZES of a hypercube, within a region of the state space with a high (low) density of states, exhibits high (low) susceptibility to perturbations.
-In other words, isolating the ZES in the system spectrum, allows for the engineering of the robust system response in the presence of disorder.
-We also note that the ZES also remains immune to purely imaginary perturbations, e.g., when the potentials disorder is dissipative in nature (see Appendix~\ref{AA} for details).
+In other words, isolating the ZES in the system spectrum allows for the engineering of the robust system response in the presence of disorder.
+We also note that the ZES remains immune to purely imaginary perturbations, e.g., when the potentials disorder is dissipative in nature (see Appendix~\ref{AA} for details).